Our Program ● Our Long Term Plans

 When the weather turns beautiful, we can go outdoors and run sessions in Rock Creek Park.
 We have offered skating lessons to adults and children in Rock Creek Park since the 90s.

-In past years we have turned the Salvation Army outdoor parking lot into a roller rink, complete with DJed music, food and drink.After initially offering this event to adults, our experience indicates that this would be exceptionally good fit for families and kids.
+In past years we have turned the Salvation Army outdoor parking lot into a roller rink, complete with DJed music, food and drink.We originally offered this as an adult event and it was a lot of fun.
+This would be an exceptionally good fit for families and kids.

 Once we have built the necessary safety policies and personnel, we can offer a weekday after school program for kids.

 We have received encouragement from the local community and by the district to foster a family skating program.This would be similar to the family biking programs that have emerged in different wards, where families meet monthly to be outdoors.We would be absolutely delighted to help to get a community driven outdoor family on skates program going!
-And we can propose several great car free or protected locations to start.Here are some links for inspiration:
+And we can propose several great car free and car protected routes and locations to start.Here are some links for inspiration:

 Most importantly, we would like to thank the Salvation Army for their ongoing encouragement and support of our skate teaching activities.We would also like to thank the National Park Service in Rock Creek Park for their ongoing support of outdoor safety and skating as well.